Route4Me SAML SSO – Security Assertion Markup Language Single Sign-On

 Service Provider configuration data is required to connect the Service Provider (SP) to the Identity Provider (IdP).
 This configuration includes details such as the SP’s “entity_id“, SAML assertion consumer URL, and certificate.

-To do so, first send a “GET” request to the Service Provider configuration endpoint (https://wh.route4me.com/modules/api/v5.0/saml/sp-config) like in the example below:
+To do so, first send a “POST” request to the Service Provider configuration endpoint (https://wh.route4me.com/modules/api/v5.0/saml/) to create a new Identity Provider and get the Service Provider Configuration like in the example below:

 Then, you should receive the following expected response: